hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 Other processes are either manual or occur after error or topology changes so are rare with little impact for overall performance.

-In happy-path, when the cluster is stable, nothing changes for taking snapshots.
+In happy-path, when the cluster is stable, there is 1 additional `JobExecutionRecord` update in the `IMap`.
+Other than that, nothing changes.
-Jet already uses 1 sync backup for snapshot `IMap`s and operations wait for backup response before completing.
+Jet already uses 1 sync backup for snapshot and other `IMap`s and operations wait for backup ack before completing.
-TODO: deleting SVR?

-If we skip updating snapshot data in `JobExecutionRecord` it may actually improve performance.

-When the cluster is unstable, snapshot will take the same time but may fail instead silently being successful with risk of corruption.
+When the cluster is unstable, snapshot will take almost the same time but may fail instead silently being successful with risk of corruption.

-Snapshot restore has to look into 2 snapshot maps instead of 1, but usually newer one will be correct.
-Difference is negligible (1 additional `IMap` lookup for `SnapshotVerificationRecord`) and may be compensated by not having to check `JobExecutionRecord`.
+Snapshot restore has to ensure that `JobExecutionRecord` or `SnapshotVerificationRecord` is safe.
+This is 1 additional `IMap` update.